eatasal/Comprehensive-Data-Analysis-with-SQL-and-PowerBI-on-Northwind-Trade-Dataset/README.md

 ### Product Performance:
 - Evaluated product performance to determine best-selling products and categories.

+### Trader Analysis:
+- Ranked traders by sales volume and revenue contribution.
+- Identified top-performing traders in specific regions and product categories.

 ### Geographical Insights:
 - Visualized sales distribution by region to uncover geographic patterns in trade.